 - REI Swiftland Hydro Running 5L

-Some favorite hydration packs tailored specifically for women (L refers to storage capacity not bladder capacity):
+Some favorite hydration packs tailored specifically for women (L refers to liters of pack/storage capacity, not bladder capacity):

 - Osprey Raven 14L